Call EPA 24 hours a day.1300 372 842 or 1300 EPA VIC

 The process to submit complaints about the conduct of an EPA authorised officer.

-Local government and the Environment Protection Authority (EPA) play a vital role in responding to pollution and waste issues that compromise environmental and public health, and adversely impact livability and amenity.
-As part of its response to the independent inquiry into the EPA, the Victorian Government has committed $4.8 million to implement a pilot program of Officers for the Protection of the Local Environment (OPLEs).
+Local government and Environment Protection Authority Victoria (EPA) play a vital role in responding to pollution and waste issues that compromise environmental and public health, and adversely impact livability and amenity in Victoria.
+As part of its response to the Independent Inquiry into the EPA, the Victorian Government has committed $4.8 million to implement a pilot program of Officers for the Protection of the Local Environment (OPLEs).

-The pilot OPLE program commenced in September 2017 and run for 15 months.
+The pilot OPLE program commenced in September 2017, to run for 15 months.
 OPLEs will be EPA employees embedded within Victorian councils and will address small-scale pollution reports that are currently not being comprehensively addressed by either local councils or the EPA.

 The councils selected for the pilot are: